MasoudSarafraz/EasyExcel/README.md

 # EasyExcel - A Simple Excel Utility for C#

 **EasyExcel** is a lightweight utility for reading from and writing to Excel files in C#.
-It is built using only the built-in features of .NET Core, without relying on any external libraries or packages.
+It is built using only the built-in features of .NET Core(OpenXML), without relying on any external libraries or packages.
 This makes it a great choice for projects where you want to avoid additional dependencies.

 ## Features